postageapp/linodeius/README.md

 # Linodeius

-This is a promise-based Node.js client for the
+This is a promise-based [Node.js](https://nodejs.org/en/) client for the [Linode API](https://www.linode.com/api).
-[Linode API](https://www.linode.com/api).

 **NOTE:** This is a work in progress.
+The interface is subject to change.

 ## Installation